Khairajani/Atlan_Assessment/README.md

 - Click the START button, for starting the process (printing in terminal will start as soon as start button is clicked)
 - <strong>NOTE:</strong>
    - There is a problem in docker running task.
 Somehow I wasn't able to manipulate the process using docker (stopping/pausing/resuming).
 So stop the terminal process using `ctrl+c`.
-   - But via FLASK (above section), this system works like a charm :).
+   - But via FLASK (above section), system works like a charm :).

 Regards: Himanshu Khairajani